KevinKintanar/CS3_4Q_Project_Group_7/README.md

     Contact

 Installation:
 To open the webpage, the user must download all files before continuing.
 With the repository: https://github.com/KevinKintanar/CS3_4Q_Project_Group_7, select the green button that says "code".
 After seeing the dropdown button, select "Download zip".
-After, extract the folder and open it on VSCODE to run.
+After, extract the zip folder and open it on VSCODE to run.

 Usage:
 To sign up to the organization, the following is REQUIRED from the user: